Best rugged smartphones of 2019: waterproof, shockproof, IP68 and more

-Welcome to our guide to the best rugged smartphones of 2019.
-If you're in need of a smartphone that can withstand accidental damage, or can survive extreme weather or temperatures, then this list of the best rugged smartphones will help.
+If you're after a phone that can withstand the elements, or survive accidental drops and knocks, then our list of the best rugged smartphones in 2019 is here to help.

-The best rugged smartphones are water- and dust-proof, and their tough outer shells should also be able to withstand drops, knocks and other shocks.
-This makes them ideal for using while working outdoors.
+Not only are the best rugged smartphones money can buy water and dust proof, they also come in shock-resistant cases, which makes them ideal for working outdoors.
+If you're a fan of outdoor activities such as hiking, canoeing and climbing, then these brilliant rugged smartphones are a great choice as well.

 The best rugged smartphones will also offer extra features to distinguish themselves from the rest of the competition: some have infrared camera functionality, others have sound level meters and even VOC (volatile organic compound) detectors.